 Anderton Boat Lift

-The Anderton Boat Lift links the River Weaver and the Trent and Mersey Canal via a fifteen metre high lift.
-Known as one of the Seven Wonders of the Waterways, it’s an impressive structure that dominates the waterway in Cheshire.
+The Anderton Boat Lift links the River Weaver and the Trent and Mersey Canal via a fifteen-metre high lift.
+Known as one of the Seven Wonders of the Waterways, it’s an impressive structure that dominates the narrow canals and waterways in Cheshire.

-In the early 1980s the boat lift was declared structurally unsound and closed but was restored in the year 2000 and re-opened for leisure craft traffic.
+In the early 1980s, the boat lift was declared structurally unsound and closed but was restored in the year 2000 and re-opened for canals and rivers leisure craft traffic.

 Just north of Harecastle Tunnel, there is a ‘flyover’ junction of two canals.
 The Hall Green Branch leaves the Trent and Mersey mainline on the south side, but then crosses over the main line and travels a short distance north to join the Macclesfield Canal at Hall Green Stop lock.

 You can cruise on the Trent and Mersey Canal from our narrowboat hire base at Acton Bridge in Cheshire and from our Stoke on Trent base in Staffordshire.
 Check out our canal maps and boat hire cruise guides on our base page for more information for your canal boat holiday.